Newsletter

 Both Napa and Sonoma Counties have incredible areas for cool climate grape varietals and varietals that thrive in the heat.
 The way it works in each “valley” is quite different but they have one thing in common, the marine influence or lack there of.
 In the Napa Valley the cooler climate grapes like Pinot Noir and Chardonnay are located in the Carneros region, the southern tip of the valley that sticks its toe in the San Pablo Bay.
 Because of the marine influence this area stays much cooler in the growing months than points north.
 To over simplify you could almost say that Carneros is cool, Yountville is warm, and areas north like St. Helena and Calistoga are hot.
 These changes give rise to the opportunity for different varietals to thrive in each micro-climate.
 Throw in the mountain districts like Diamond Mountain, Howell Mountain and Atlas Peak and things start to get even more interesting.
 With the mountain settings you have a narrower diurnal swing as the temperatures are generally warmer at night and cooler during the day than the regions on the valley floor.
 Don’t forget the proper exposure to the sun.
 So many options to choose from!

-Sonoma County also has a Carneros region that tips its toes into the Bay, but this is where most similarities begin and end between Napa & Sonoma Counties.
+Sonoma County also has a Carneros region that tips its toes into the Bay, but this is where most similarities begin and end between Napa & Sonoma.
 Sonoma’s broad expanse covers much more ground than its famous neighbor and has arguably many more nuances and opportunities.
 Where Napa Valley is essentially one large valley with mountain areas on each side, Sonoma County has numerous mountain ranges and even more small pockets of unique growing areas and conditions.
 Combine that with the Pacific Ocean lining the western boundary and you have ripe conditions for all types of possibilities.
 There are several cool climate growing areas in including Carneros to the south and the Sonoma Coast / Russian River Appellations to the west.
 With the ocean’s marine influence making its presence felt through the Russian River and Petaluma Gap, areas like Sebastopol and western Santa Rosa hold some of the premier Pinot Noir vineyards.
 As the cooling air dissipates areas like Bennett Valley have a more warm micro-climate that favors Merlot, Chardonnay, Sauvignon Blanc and even some Pinot Noir.
 Moving north and inland you can find excellent quality Bordeaux varietals in Sonoma Valley, Alexander Valley, Knights Valley, and Pine Mountain-Cloverdale Peak area.

 DSCN2640